Revolve Finance Accountholder Agreement

 is the amount of funds available for withdrawal and authorizing transactions, which may be different than your actual balance.
 The Available Balance is reduced by:

-our receipt of notice that a transaction will be presented or returned
+our receipt of notice that a transaction will be presented or returned; or

 our receipt of legal process relating to your Account.
+The Available Balance is used to determine whether to authorize, pay or return transactions.
 Available Balance does not include any available overdraft funds you may have.

 means our service that permits you to pay bills through Online Banking or the Mobile App.

 refers to Monday through Friday, except federal holidays, even if we are open.
 Non-Business Days are considered part of the following Business Day.

 means the card issued by Republic Bank of Chicago that may be used to access your Account as further described in the Section below entitled DEBIT CARD RIGHTS, PRIVILEGES AND LIMITATIONS.

 means an ACH credit intended for, or posted to, your Account.

 means your Account, or any financial product or service made available through Online Banking or the Mobile App or otherwise in connection with your Account.

 means service charges, electronic items or transactions, drafts, preauthorized payments, automatic transfers, telephone-initiated transfers, ACH transactions, Online Banking transfers or Bill Pay instructions, adjustments, and any other instruments or instructions for the credit, payment, transfer, or withdrawal of funds.

 means the Internal Revenue Service.